coocoonuts/hello-world/README.md

 # CatFacts

+THIS IS FOR A JOKE/PRANK DONT TAKE IT SERIOUS

 Overview
   Windows service to query web api for a random cat fact.
 Convert the fact from text to speach.
 Basic audio controls to ensure the person hears it.